NorbertasL/Puzzles/README.md

 # Puzzle
 ---
 ## What is this?
-    A collection of puzzle and solutions.
+    A collection of puzzles and solutions.
-    I do them when im not working on any coding project and want to keep my brain active.
+    I do them when I'm not working on any coding project and want to keep my brain active.

 ## Where did I get these  challanges?
     [Coding Game](https://www.codingame.com/)